MrSimmo/sonance/README.md

 - `scrollIntoView` with options is unreliable — use manual scroll calculations
 - Use `webkitAudioContext` as fallback for `AudioContext`
 - Use `grid-gap` not `gap` for CSS Grid
+- Passwords are stored in localstorage in plain text on the TV.
+This is a limitation of Tizen without trying to build an encryption library.